Magwar/alx-pre_course/README.md

-My first readme
+My first readme.
-My first update on the Interface
+My first update on the Interface.